Foods That Are Linked to Stroke You Should Stay Away From

 Maybe you are not a fan of the good-old microwave dinners, but you like to start your morning with a muffin from the local pastry shop.
 Ask yourself – Is that a smart choice that you are making?
 Or is it perhaps just as harmful as eating an entire hamburger?

 The truth is that store-bought pastries are often high in trans fats.
-The manufacturers are using hydrogenated oils that help the pastry to stay fresh without keeping it in the fridge.
-Such trans fats are also found in most salad dressings, fast food, and microwave popcorn, among other foods that cause stroke.
+The manufacturers are using hydrogenated oils that help the pastry stay fresh without keeping it in the fridge.
+Such trans fats are also found in most salad dressings, fast food, and microwave popcorn, among other foods that cause a stroke.
 The best would be to avoid them completely.
 Instead, you can prepare some healthy, delicious muffins at home and take them on the go.

 Foods that prevent stroke